 Last weekend, in the midst of our mingling and visiting before sitting down to dinner here, a friend pointed out my bottle of cassis from Clear Creek Distillery in Portland, Oregon, noting what an extraordinary example of the traditional black current liqueur it is.
 Yes, I agreed wholeheartedly.
 And despite the fact that it was Open That Bottle Night (technically exactly the time to open and serve precious bottles), I wanted to cry out “don’t you be touching my Clear Creek cassis!”

 I’ve been visiting Clear Creek for a number of years now, happily following owner Steve McCarthy in the growth and development of his phenomenal spirits and liqueurs.
-In fact, there are a few special bottles of Clear Creek products on my shelf that I really should be more generous about cassis21sharing.
+In fact, there are a few special bottles of Clear Creek products on my shelf that I really should be more generous about sharing.
 (After all, I can always buy another bottle when one of them goes dry!)
 They include a beautiful pear-in-the-bottle pear brandy (in the spirit of poire williams from France) and a unique Douglas Fir liqueur that he concocts through a detailed process that includes a couple trips into the Cascade foothills to capture the most pure essence of the fir.

 On one visit with Steve, he offered a sip of what–at the time–was one of his newer products, this amazing cassis.